Artificial intelligence (AI) refers to a computer's ability to imitate or duplicate human cognition.

 AI has its roots in the very beginnings of computers, and mathematician Alan Turing was one of the first to describe how an artificially intelligent machine could function.
 All computers built since then are artificially intelligent on some level, as they are able to perform computations that could previously only be done by humans.
 However, in recent decades computers' abilities, speed, and storage capacity have expanded rapidly.
 Today the term "AI" refers to the more advanced cognitive tasks that computers can do.

-Most AI is built on the analysis of massive data sets that are too large for any human to analyze on their own in a reasonable time.
+Most AI is built on the analysis of big data sets that contain too much information for any human to analyze on their own in a reasonable time.
 An AI model is built to identify patterns in those data sets, and then use those patterns to predict future or additional patterns.
 AI models use probability and statistical analysis in order to do so.
 Some AI models are good enough at this to mimic human behaviors.

 Theoretically, AI may go beyond this one day and be able to "think" original thoughts.
 Determining when that point is reached is, in some respects, a philosophical question more so than a technical one.